MicrosoftWindows96/Starling-Bank-Round-Up/README.md

-Submission by Shaho Zagrosi for Engine 2026 intake

 # Starling Bank Round-Up Feature

 This project implements a "round-up" feature for Starling Bank customers using the Starling Bank public API.
 The application rounds up transactions to the nearest pound and transfers the total to a dedicated savings goal, helping customers save for the future.